The GMC History

 "The German Mouse Clinic" was founded 2001 at the Helmholtz Zentrum München in Munich/Neuherberg (supported by the NGFN).
 In these times the human genome sequence and the mouse sequence were just completed.
 The need for systemic determination of gene functions emerged in order to understand the role of a gene or gene product in the context of the whole organism.

-In the GMC, we have brought together specialists from various fields of mouse phenotyping and from different institutions in Germany: scientists from the Universities of Marburg, Bonn and Heidelberg, the Ludwig-Maximilians-University and the Technical University Munich, and the Helmholtz Zentrum München (HMGU) work side by side at one place, everyone contributing his or her specialised knowledge.
+In the GMC, we have brought together specialists from various fields of mouse phenotyping and from different institutions in Germany: scientists from the Universities of Bonn and Heidelberg, the Ludwig-Maximilians-University and the Technical University Munich, and the Helmholtz Zentrum München (HMGU) work close together, everyone contributing his or her specialised knowledge.